CurrentWare allows you to integrate your Active Directory hierarchy onto the CurrentWare Console to easily manage your users.

 Step 1 – Authenticating with your Active Directory

-- Once connected, your users will appear on the right side for you to choose which users to import into your console.
+4. Once connected, your users and organizational units will appear on the right side for you to choose what you want to import into your console.

 CurrentWare will sync any OUs and users updates to the CurrentWare Console once every 24 hours.
+The AD will sync automatically every night at 12am server time by default.
 If you need to sync with AD immediately, you can go to Tools > Import Users > Click on the “Sync now” button.

 Step 2 – Syncing with your Active Directory